leonardodiasc/leonardodiasc/README.md

 Apart from programming, I love philosophy and using scientific protocols for self-improvement.

-I'm fluent in English and Portuguese, and I have an intermediary level of Greek.
+I'm fluent in English and Portuguese, and I have an intermediary level of Greek

 <img align="right" width="40%" height="40%"  src="https://img.freepik.com/premium-vector/programmer-with-code-cat-book-coffee-vector-clip-art-illustration_138676-92.jpg?w=2000">